Vyral/greg-mcdaniel/_posts/2019-12-03-a-cooking-demonstration-at-the-peasant--the-pear.md

 <center><em>Watch to learn the secret to making Chef Rodney Worth&rsquo;s signature turkey gravy and &ldquo;Peartini&rdquo; cocktail.</em></center>

-<br>I’ve met with Chef Rodney Worth before at The Ranch, one of the five restaurants that he owns, but today we’re at his flagship restaurant in downtown Danville called The Peasant & The Pear.
+<br>I’ve <u><a target="_blank" href="https://mcdanielcallahanblog.com/join-me-today-at-worth-ranch.html">met with Chef Rodney Worth before at Worth Ranch</a></u>, one of the five restaurants that he owns, but today we’re at his flagship restaurant in downtown Danville called The Peasant & The Pear.

 The Peasant & The Pear has been here for about 15 years.
 It’s a great boutique, neighborhood restaurant.
 I can personally attest to the quality of their food—the food is fantastic, and they treat you like kings and queens\!